philipcristiano/cooking.cristiano.cloud/site_src/recipes/overnight-oats/index.md

 * Glass storage container with lid

 ## Process
-1. Combine all ingredients in a 2-cup container that has a lid.
+1. Combine all ingredients in a 2-cup container that comes with a lid.
 2. Stir well to combine.
-3. Refrigerate overnight.
+3. Cover with lid and refrigerate overnight.